manuzrpEd/TimeSeriesForecasting/README.md

 # TimeSeriesForecasting

-This repo serves as have a benchmark for evaluating time series forecast models.
+This repo serves as a benchmark for evaluating time series forecast models.